 This curriculum is designed to offer students aviation subjects that are related to professional piloting.
 This program provides both the flight and ground school requirements for the private and commercial pilot certificates instrument rating.
 Training in the theory and operation of multi-engine aircraft is an optional segment.
 Flight instruction will be obtained by the student from College approved fixed base operators which are FFA and VA approved flight schools.
 Aviation skills will be offered at an F.A.R. part 141 flight school.
 Flight instruction and Aircraft fees are in addition to tuition cost.
-Graduates of the Professional Pilot curriculum will be awarded the Associate in Applied Science Degree and be prepared to transfer to colleges or universities which offer the bachelor's degree in aviation science or look forward to careers as pilots in the aviation industry.
+Graduates of the Professional Pilot curriculum will be awarded the Associate in Applied Science Degree and be prepared to ransfer to colleges or universities which offer the bachelor's degree in aviation science or look forward to careers as pilots in the aviation industry.
 A current Class II Federal Aviation Administration Medical certificate is required.
 You will receive the required hours of flight, including dual and solo flight as well as pre and post-flight briefings.

-First Year First Semester Sem.-Hrs.
-Second Semester Sem.-Hrs.
-AVI 101 - Aeronautical Knowledge I AVI 103 - Aeronautical Knowledge II 3 AVI 250 - Private Pilot Practical 3 MAT 122 - Plane Trigonometry 3 ENG 101 - English Composition 3 SPE 125 - Fundamentals of Speech 3 AVI-209 - Aviation Weather 3 AVI 109 - Instrument Flight Theory 3 MAT 121 - College Algebra AVI 252 - Instrument Flight Practical 3 Health & Physical Education Elective
+First Year First Semester SemHrs.
+Second Semester SemHrs.
+AVI 101 - Aeronautical Knowledge I 4 AVI 103 - Aeronautical Knowledge II 3 AVI 250 - Private Pilot Practical 3 MAT 122 - Plane Trigonometry 3 ENG 101 - English Composition 3 SPE 125 - Fundamentals of Speech 3 AVI 209 - Aviation Weather 3 AVI 109 - Instrument Flight Theory 3 MAT 121 - College Algebra 3 AVI 252 - Instrument Flight Practical 3 FYE 101 - First Year Experience 1 Health & Physical Education Elective e 1 16-17 16

-First Semester SemHrs.
+Second Year First Semester SemHrs.
 Second Semester SemHrs.
 AVI 201 - Federal Aviation Reg.
-Law 3 AVI 211 - Aerodynamics 3 AVI 205 - Commercial Pilot Theory 3 AVI 213 - Physiology/Psych of Flight 3 AVI 254 - Commercial Pilot Practical I 3 AVI 255 - Commercial Pilot Practical II 3 AVI 107 - Air Transportation 3 ENG 261 - Technical Communication s 3 CIS-110 - Introduction to Microcomp uters3 Social Science Elective 3 15 15 Total Credits 62
+Law 3 AVI 211 - Aerodynamics 3 AVI 205 - Commercial Pilot Theory 3 AVI 213 - Physiology/Psych of Flight 3 AVI 254 - Commercial Pilot Practical I 3 AVI 255 - Commercial Pilot Practical I І З AVI 107 - Air Transportation 3 ENG 261 - Technical Communications 3 3 CIS-110 - Introduction to Microcompu iters 3 Social Science Elective 3 15 15 Total Credits 62-63

-^{}Federal Aviation Regulations, PART 141, Flight School
+Federal Aviation Regulations, PART 141, Flight School

-^{} These courses are only needed to secure a commercial license.
+These courses are only needed to secure a commercial license.
 See your advisor for course recommendations if the intent is to obtain a Private Pilot's license.